Dulyaaa/Simple_flutter_Calculator/README.md

-# 🧮 Calculator for basic operations
+#➕➖✖➗ Calculator for basic operations

+This is a simple calculator that could perform addithion, subtraction, multiplication, and division.

 ## Getting Started